 On January 12, 2010, a devastating earthquake with a magnitude of 7.3 struck Haiti.
 More than 220,000 people were killed and over 300,000 injured.

-The massive earthquake, the biggest the region had seen in 200 years, left more than 1.5 million people homeless, and resulted in an immense humanitarian crisis.
+The massive earthquake, the biggest the region had seen in 200 years, left more than 1.5 million people homeless and resulted in an immense humanitarian crisis.
 An already severe situation deteriorated in the first year, with tropical storms causing more destruction and a cholera outbreak leaving thousands more dead.

 The immediate aftermath

-Despite the immensity of the crisis and broken communication channels, thanks to your support Oxfam’s 100 strong team, including 15 emergency specialists, was on hand to respond with provision of clean water, shelter and basic sanitation, as well as by helping community canteens provide daily hot meals.
+Despite the immensity of the crisis and broken communication channels, thanks to your support Oxfam’s 100 strong team, including 15 emergency specialists, was on hand to respond with the provision of clean water, shelter and basic sanitation, as well as by helping community canteens provide daily hot meals.

 By providing paid employment to the people in the camps; to keep the camps clean, build latrines and clear up their destroyed neighborhoods, we put money in the pockets of those who needed it most and helped them improve their living conditions.
 We reached 300,000 people with aid in the first three months.